BOLOGNAISE SAUCE

 Ah, Spag Bol – what could be better?

-I tend to spend a wet Sunday afternoon making a huge pot of this for freezing.
+I often spend a wet Sunday afternoon making a huge pot of this for freezing.
 It’s a great stand-by for the day when you haven’t the time or the inclination to cook..

 EQUIPMENT: